uhasker/getting-things-done-in-next-js/src/chapter4/02-react-state.md

 }
 ```

-We will now see that the component rerender if we click the "Increment" button:
+We will now see that the component rerenders if we click the "Increment" button:

 ```
 Rendered counter component with count=0